Thunderbottom/thunderbottom.github.io/about.md

 layout: page
 title: About Me
 ---
 Hey there!
-I'm Chinmay Pai.
-I'm from Mumbai, India, and I'm passionate about *nix, open source, privacy, and system infrastructure.
-This is a good place to start if you want to learn more about me.
+My name is Chinmay Pai, and I'm from Mumbai, India.
+This page is a pretty good place to start if you want to learn a bit more about me.
+My pursuits revolve around *nix, open-source, privacy, and system infrastructure.

 I have been working as a professional DevOps and Security Engineer for the past couple of years.
-In that time span I have worked on a variety of problems ranging from server management and orchestration, to enhancing the security and monitoring infrastructure.
-I currently work as a DevOps and Security Engineer at Frappe.
+In that period, I have worked on a variety of problems ranging from server management and orchestration to enhancing the security and monitoring infrastructure.
+I currently work as a DevOps and Security Engineer at [Frappe](https://frappe.io).

-In my free time I try to learn new things, play videogames, read, and occasionally compose music.
-This is my personal blog unaffiliated to the company I work for.
-Over time, this space will be filled with articles that concern my interests and musings.
+In my free time, I try to learn new things, play videogames, read, and occasionally [compose music](https://soundcloud.com/harmonicseventhnoiseprotocol).
+This blog is my personal space, and my views are not associated with anyone else.
+Over time, this space will fill up with articles that concern my interests and musings.
 If you wish to receive updates for my posts, you may subscribe to the [atom feed](/atom.xml).

 Life is daijoubu.